 If you’re looking for a high-quality and experienced freelance writer for hire, you’ve come to the right place.
 You have probably run into this post by finding me on Google when you searched for terms relating to hire freelance writers.
 If I can rank content for my own business, I can do the same for yours.

 My name is Ali and I’m a freelance writer.
-I’ve been writing for clients for just over 3 years, so I’ve come across most relationships between freelance writers and businesses.
+I’ve been writing about IT services for just over 3 years, so I’ve come across most relationships between freelance writers and businesses.
 In this blog post, I’ll tell you exactly what you need to know before hiring a writer for your business and what ROI you can get from hiring the right writer.

 The ROI of content marketing